minenux/minetest-mod-mobs_jam/readme.md

 ### Fox
 These were extracted from dmobs mod, its aggressive and will not leave you from attack

+### Oerkki

+Found in dark areas like most monsters, Oerkki wander the caverns stealing away torches on the ground and attacking anyone found in that area.
+1 in 3 chance of dropping obsidian.

 ### Fire Spirit

 Fire Spirits will not tolerate players roaming around their domain and will fiercely attack until their dying puff of smoke.
 Th